 Requirements for Advancement to Graduate Candidacy

 Students must meet the university requirements for candidacy.
 General university requirements for advancement to candidacy for the MA degree are detailed in the Graduate Policies and Procedures section of this catalog.
 Candidacy includes successful completion of the Graduation Writing Assessment Requirement (GWAR).
-For graduate courses that meet the GWAR, refer to the GWAR Course List on the Graduate Studies website.
+For graduate courses that meet the GWAR, refer to the GWAR Course List on the College of Graduate Studies website.

 Requirements for Graduation

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.

 Each course of study must include 36 semester units.
 Eighteen of the units are in the Applied Anthropology core.
 Six units of upper-division or graduate Anthropology depth courses will be taken with the permission of the student's advisor, and 6 units of upper-division or graduate classes outside of Anthropology emphasizing the student's area of application will be taken with the permission of the student's advisor.
 Six additional units will reflect research or professional internships and thesis or project report preparation.
 SJSU Studies courses may not be used to fulfill the Anthropology depth requirement or field of application requirement.
 In addition, students are expected to conduct original research and write a thesis or, alternatively, to be engaged in professional activity and write a project report.
 All research or professional activity must conform to the ethical standards of the discipline of Anthropology as outlined by the American Anthropological Association, the Society for Applied Anthropology, and the university's Institutional Review Board.
 The policy on timely progression to degree is available on the Applied Anthropology program website: http://www.sjsu.edu/anthropology/degrees/maa/programfaq/#reqprogress